 If your goal is to become a professional photographer, you have no other choice but to get familiar with writing detailed briefs.
 However, you will integrate most of them while working with clients.
 Nevertheless, you can incorporate it when working on your projects.

-The document should include necessary details like target audience, tone of voice, your project’s goal, and publishing platforms.
+The document should include necessary details like the target audience, tone of voice, your project’s goal, and publishing platforms.

 You can also sketch a few image ideas that will capture the goals of your photoshoot.
 It would help bring the images that you envisioned and make the most out of your shooting time.
-In case you are planning to reach out to brands for partnerships or selling stock photos, spend time researching common traits in an image, particularly for this purpose.
+In case you are planning to reach out to brands for partnerships or sell stock photos, spend time researching common traits in an image, particularly for this purpose.

 28. Work with a food stylist